-Birdlife WA runs the annual event that relies on people to count black cockatoos as they fly in to roost to help researchers establish how the endangered birds are faring in the region.
+Birdlife WA runs the annual event that relies on people to count black cockatoos as they fly in to roost to help researchers ascertain how the endangered birds are faring in the region.

-Project organiser Adam Peck said more than 700 people took part last year and they are hoping for more this time.
+Project organiser Adam Peck said more than 700 people took part last year and they were hoping for more this time.

 “The more volunteers that participate, the better we can understand how the cockies are doing throughout the state,” he said.

 “You don’t need any experience to be a part of the Great Cocky Count; all you need to do is register and we’ll allocate a roost site for you to visit.

 “The count only takes an hour, but the results can have a lasting effect.”

 Mr Peck said previous counts had shown the cockatoos’ population around Perth was declining by 10 per cent each year and they were in danger of becoming extinct.

 A series of workshops will run ahead of the event to teach people about the cockatoos and what to do.